btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 7. Apply the zoom from Visual Composer, the Single Image element

 == Changelog ==

+= 1.12 =
+* Feature: support for custom post type

+= 1.11 =
+* Fix: when a caching plugin is present, a tablet is still considered a mobile device
+* Fix: remove woocommerce slider support for the Kiddy theme
+* Fix: with jQuery v<1.11 the mobile browser needs to be checked with $. instead of jQuery.

 = 1.10 =
 * Fix: warning for the Shopkeeper theme